saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 they can take action on the particular location and improve the approving process.

-The  research question also help in tracking the process of enrollement in all facilities with respect to state.
+The  research question also help in tracking the process of enrollment in all facilities concerning state.

-This research explore the whole topic with the help of years.
-I compared the average time taken for total registration process for a facility in a state with respect to years.
+This research explores the whole topic with the help of years.
+I compared the average time taken for the total registration process for a facility in a state with respect to years.

 ### Research Question #2